3. UNIX primer

 1. Ssh-agent running in Microsoft Powershell

-2. Putty ssh client that uses putty-gen to create a public/private key pair and pageant as the ssh-agent.
+2. PuTTY SSH client that uses PuTTYgen to create a public/private key pair and pageant as the ssh-agent.

-Please see ssh agents guides listing.
+Please see SSH agents guides listing.

 There are many online guides for ssh, please sea SSH links.